-- Branching / tees
+- branching/tees,

-- Piping diameter changes
+- piping diameter changes,

-- Valves and fittings which result in any diameter change and/or introduce a local pressure drop
+- valves and fittings which result in any diameter change and/ or introduce a local pressure drop,

-- Dead ends
+- dead ends,

-- Pumps
+- pumps,

-- Tanks or reservoirs
+- · tanks or reservoirs,

-- Accumulators
+- accumulators,

-- Blockages in pipes
+- blockages in pipes,

-- Leaks in pipes
+- leaks in pipes,

-- Vibrating elbows
+- · vibrating elbows,

-- Entrapped air pockets
+- entrapped air pockets,

-- Wave speed changes due to piping material or wall thickness changes
+- wave speed changes due to piping material or wall thickness changes, and

-- Frictional characteristics changes
+- frictional characteristics changes.

 In all of these cases, an abrupt change in the wave propagation occurs at a transition.
-In any of these cases where a transition of material or structural characteristics occurs, both a reflected wave and a transmitted wave will also occur at that transition (Leishear [6]).
+In any of these cases where a transition of material or structural characteristics occurs, both a reflected wave and a transmitted wave will also occur at that transition [6,7].

-All following examples use Applied Flow Technology [11] and are based on water.
+All following examples use Applied Flow Technology [13] and are based on water.

-Example 4: Reflections in Piping Networks

-In the past, some believed that piping networks always reduced the maximum pressure of water hammer waves (Karney and McInnis [16]).
-While this may be true in some cases, Karney and McInnis call this belief "transient folklore".
+Example 4: Reflections in Piping Networks.
+In the past, some believed that piping networks always reduced the maximum pressure of water hammer waves [18].
+While this may be true in some cases, Karney and McInnis call this belief "transient folklore."
 They considered this comparative example for two piping systems, as described in Figs. 7 and 8.
 An instant valve closure in the straight pipe system of Fig. 7 yields an initial pressure increase as predicted by Eq.
-3. What about the networked system in Fig. 8 with instant valve closure?
+(3).
+What about the networked system in Fig. 8 with instant valve closure?